Guide to Exploring the Charming Walled City of Cartagena

 Gold from tomb raiding expeditions, many of them led by Heredia himself, helped the fledgling colony grow into an important trading port in the growing network of Spanish trade in the Caribbean.

-That made it a target for pirates and Spain’s enemies, and it was attacked numerous times in its early days.
-The barely decade old settlement was attacked for the first time by French corsairs in 1544.
+That growing wealth made it a target for pirates and Spain’s enemies, and it was attacked numerous times in its early days, including the infamous sacking of Cartagena by Francis Drake that left over 200 buildings destroyed.

 During the wars for independence, both the Spanish and patriot forces opted for protracted sieges rather than dare march on the forts and Walled City of Cartagena.

-To top it off, Heredia’s original worry about a lack of fresh water also led to disease, including a horrible cholera epidemic in 1849 on which Gabriel Garcia Marquez’s Love in the Times of Cholera is based.
+There was also a horrible cholera epidemic in 1849 on which Gabriel Garcia Marquez’s Love in the Times of Cholera is based, and Cartagena’s population only returned to its pre-independence numbers again in the early 1900s.

 Things to Do in the Walled City of Cartagena